alxndrsn/grails-mixpanel-plugin/README.md

 ### grails.plugin.mixpanel.serializers

 Allows you to set up custom closures that will be used to serialize objects for each namespace.
-Each should be a closure that takes an Object and returns a String.
-For example, to use toString() for all events in the gorm namespace:
+Each should be a closure that takes an Object and returns a map, which the plugin will convert to JSON before sending.
+For example, to only send classname and id for all events in the gorm namespace:

-	grailsApplication.config.grails.plugin.mixpanel.serializers.gorm = { obj -> return obj.toString() }
+	grailsApplication.config.grails.plugin.mixpanel.serializers.gorm = { obj -> return [id: obj.id, class: obj.class] }

 ### grails.plugin.mixpanel.defaultSerializer

 This allows a default serializer to be used if no custom one is defined for the current event's namespace (see 'grailsApplication.config.grails.plugin.mixpanel.serializers').
-This should be defined as a closure that takes a single Object argument and returns a string.
-In the absernce of a defaultSerializer, the behaviour of the plugin is to use the Grails JSON serializer for all events except those in the 'gorm' namespace, where toString() is called.
+This should be defined as a closure that takes a single Object argument and returns a map, which will be converted to JSON by the plugin.
+In the absernce of a defaultSerializer, the behaviour of the plugin is to use the Grails JSON serializer on the Object.

 ### grails.plugin.mixpanel.forceasync